Documentation

 Input Parameters

-Input parameters let you turn values inside your strategy code (for example a lookback length or a maximum number of open longs) into knobs you set from the Test (backtest) dialog — without editing the file every time you want to try a new number.
+Input parameters let you turn values inside your strategy code (for example a lookback length or a maximum number of open longs) into knobs you set from run modals — without editing the file every time you want to try a new number.
+The same params wiring applies to Run backtest (Backtests), Bulk forward (Quant Cloud), and Chart forward test algo parameters.
 Test is described in Running code; multi-run sweeps are covered under Optimization.
-Params are read during Backtests, not plain Run.
+Params are not populated for plain Run.

 This page covers the two halves of that flow: